-Only 10 persons were forcibly removed from Sweden to Hungary during 2017 according to statistics from Kriminalvårdens transporttjänst.
+Previously, the Migration Agency had not suspended all transfers to Hungary and still delivered Dublin decisions.
+However, only 10 persons were forcibly removed from Sweden to Hungary during 2017 according to statistics from Kriminalvårdens transporttjänst.
 If the decisions to remove to Hungary are not carried out within six months then the case automatically becomes Sweden's responsibility.
-In 2017, 10 persons have been
+In 2017, 10